cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 * the "additional information" space.
-An implementation receiving an unknown additional information value has no way to continue decoding, so allocating codepoints to this space is a major step beyond just exercising an extension point.
+An implementation receiving an unknown additional information value has no way to continue decoding, so allocating codepoints in this space is a major step beyond just exercising an extension point.
 There are also very few codepoints left.
 See also {{curating}}.